entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/pda-tutorial.md

 completion of business processes and automation.

 The general purpose UX layer is created from micro frontends that can be utilized for any business process or task engine.
-Customers drive the UX layer via pre-developed Entando integration, or by implementing a set of interfaces on the server side.
+The UX layer can serve data via the included Entando integration adapter, or by implementing a set of interfaces on the server side.

 The backend is a Spring Boot microservice that provides a pluggable interface to allow the injection of underlying processes or automation toolkits.
 The interfaces and steps for creating a new PDA backend implementation are